 Flughafen Stuttgart GmbH (FSG) intends to take decisive steps towards climate protection.
 We demonstrate a sense of responsibility in airport operations.
 Climate protection is a key area of action for fairport and is firmly established as a strategic corporate goal.
 By pursuing the STRzero climate strategy, we will achieve our ambitious goals.

 Stuttgart Airport is taking decisive action to protect the climate.
-To protect our planet, we adhere to these seven points:
+To protect our planet, we adhere to these six points:

 We set ourselves binding climate targets.